Home Report a Problem Pollution Journal Sewers & Drains Farmland

 • United Utilities have recruited and trained River Rangers to patrol and troubleshoot the river.
 Details

-• The Mersey Rivers Trust hold regular meetings of the BEACON group of organisations with an interest in improving the river quality of the Bollin.
-These include United Utilities, the Environment Agency, the National Trust, local government, fishing clubs, and other community groups.
+• The Mersey Rivers Trust hold regular meetings of BEACON, a group of organisations with an interest in improving the river quality of the Bollin.

 • The Mersey Rivers Trust itself has people working on reducing Invasive Non-Native Species (INNS), reducing flood risk, and liaising with farmers to reduce their contribution to toxicity in the river.